barnjamin/streetsmarts/README.md

 ```
 stream.cpp:
     When to save file -- X Seconds, X frames, Some gap or inconsistency

+    Handle frames in callback for higher frequency imu handling

     Kick off mesher in its own thread?